mubbi/laravel-flysystem-huawei-obs/README.md

 ### URL Handling

-The adapter supports both public URLs and signed URLs, with full Laravel compatibility:
+The adapter supports both public URLs and signed URLs.
+For Laravel's `Storage` facade:

 #### Public and Private URLs